 All freshmen and some transfers have to fulfill the Quantitative Reasoning requirement, either through high school courses and test scores, or through classes at Cal State East Bay.
 Use this diagram to determine your Math and Statistics pathway.

-We will send students an email to their Horizon email accounts notifying them which category they are in, beginning in March 2018.
-They can also view the category in their MyCSUEB portal under the admission status section.
+We will send students an email to their Horizon email accounts notifying them which pathway they are in, beginning in May 2018.
+They can also view the pathway in their MyCSUEB portal under the admission status section.

 The Early Start Program was created to help better prepare new students in Quantitative Reasoning and English by having them begin in the summer before the fall semester.
 It helps us better assess overall academic preparation and improves students' likelihood of successfully completing a college degree.